Explore and build on ideas with a global community. Participants share their submissions openly, and others may view and give feedback.View Ideas

 Psychologically, caregivers move through multiple internal stages before arriving at immunization as well—awareness, acceptance, intention to vaccinate and (ultimately) seeking informed care.
 They drop off or are unable to adhere for a variety of reasons, from a lack of education or awareness, to physical environmental barriers, to perceived misconceptions around cost or ease of access.

 There are many moments in the journey for which we can design for better uptake and adherence.
-Read more about our opportunity areas (below) to understand the different perspectives from which we hope participants will design for this specific issue.
+Read more about our Opportunity Areas below to understand the different perspectives from which we hope participants will design for this specific issue.

 Opportunity Areas are specific calls to action that guide our community during the Ideas Phase.
 They serve as provocations that are intentionally aligned with our Challenge topic and partner priorities, while ripe for innovation.
 Regardless of the Opportunity Areas chosen, the hope is that all ideas will approach the Challenge question through the lens of accessibility.
-This will encourage us to learn from outliers, and be critical about the ways in which your solution can be applied to various populations and different persona communities.
+This will encourage us to learn from outliers, and be critical about the ways in which our solutions can be applied to various populations and different persona communities.
 Paying attention to users outside the mainstream will help us uncover hidden insights and work-around solutions that will strengthen the broader vaccine innovation system as a whole.

 1. Enhancing service quality and accountability